skellis46/finger-pointing-moon/case-for-support.md

 2. _Limits:_ What are the epistemic limits of practice-research?
 What experiences and aspects of practices are not able to be known, understood or articulated? (first-person and third-person case-report)

 3. _Hyper-specificity_: What language is typically used to express findings and failures in practice-research?
-How might this language be adapted or reconfigured in order to create increased critical dialogue between practice-research artist-scholars and their projects? (systematic review and meta-analysis)
+How might this language be developed, adapted or reconfigured in order to create increased critical dialogue between practice-research artist-scholars and their projects? (systematic review and meta-analysis)

 ## Research context

-Practice-research is variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
-It is not a singular method but rather a loose set of approaches for integrating creative practice into scholarly contexts.
-The underpinning practices are diverse, distinct and often singular or one-off entities.
-The approach is usually characterised by the following: it is first-person, and involves self-critical reflection and analysis; it has a prolonged engagement with repetition through artistic practice; it often has an unstable or complex relationship to language and dissemination; and it deals with experiences that are commonly ambiguous and hidden.
-Given these characteristics -- and the historically tenuous footing of practice-research inside the Academy -- it is not surprising that the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up. _Finger Pointing Moon_ is predicated on my proposal that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices. and that this systemic failure is particularly problematic in body-based work (for what reasons).
+Practice-research is not a singular method but rather an overarching approach for working with creative practices in scholarly contexts.
+The approach is  characterised by the following: it is first-person, and involves self-critical reflection and analysis; it has a prolonged engagement with repetition through artistic practice; it has a contested relationship to language and dissemination; and it involves experiences that are commonly ambiguous and hidden.
+Given these characteristics which mangle analysis, creative practice, mesearch, it stands to reason that we artist-scholars tend to conceive our research findings _a priori_, and then present them _a posteriori_ as _reflective spaces_ using vague, hopeful and sensitive language: "I hope this serves adequately";[@jeremy_bubb_missing_2020] "hopefully as you continue to read and listen, it will become gradually clearer";[@andrew_miller_exploring_2020] "the open-endedness of artistic research allows the possibility for the ongoing development of new insights among the wider community of creative practitioners";[@edmund_hunt_composition_2020] and "with this text I’m really not trying to make any grand statements.
+It is a collection of words and decisions that function more as a demonstration".[@paul_norman_click_2020]

+**insert here something about body based uniqueness**: These characteristics are uniquely amplified for artist-scholars working with body-based practices.
+For instance

+In _Finger Pointing Moon_ I propose two things: i) that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices; ii) that this systemic failure has complex ramifications for artist-scholars working with body-based practices.

 In this research I propose to use body-based practice-research as a lens through which to critically examine the diverse collection of methods that comprise practice-research.

-_Finger Pointing Moon_ is predicated on two propositions: i) that there is a systemic failure in practice-research to even attempt to address the changes and differences made possible through research-focused artistic practices; ii) that this systemic failure has unique problems for artist-scholars working with body-based practices.

 - is anything not able to be claimed? is anything not 'presentable as truth'? what are the limits? at what point would a reader guffaw? (reminded here of that experiemnt to get fake papers published)